-According to the National Fire Protection Association, in 2013 “there was a civilian fire death every 2 hours and 42 minutes and a civilian fire injury every 33 minutes.”
-The majority of these fires were residential…and could have been avoided!
+According to FEMA in 2020, there are about 7 deaths per 1,000 reported home fires per year.
+The majority of these fires are residential and could have been avoided!
 Fires can happen at any time of the year, day or night, and can have fatal consequences.
-Therefore, it extremely important to us that homeowner and property owners are aware of the seriousness of this matter.
+Therefore, it extremely important to us that property owners are aware of the significance of this matter.
 Being informed and prepared is the first step in lowering your risk.
 Provided below are statistics and information compiled from the National Fire Protection Association and the U.S. Fire Administration.

 WHERE DO THE MAJORITY OF FIRES OCCUR?

 - Outside or unclassified 45% – this means brush, grass, or forest fires as well as trash fires.

 FIRE SAFETY TIPS FROM TRIAGE RESTORATION